utaresearch/claimbuster-spotter/adv_transformer/README.md

 Please see [`requirements.txt`](bert-adversarial/requirements.txt) for a list of required Python packages.
 You may use `pip3 install -r requirements.txt` to install them at once.

-Also it might be required to execute `spacy download en` to complete the spacy installation.
+Note that you will need to execute `spacy download en` to install the English language model if this your first time installing this module.

 ## Experimental Setup